kubernetes/website/docs/tasks/manage-daemon/update-daemon-set.md

 * DaemonSet rollout history is not supported yet.
 * DaemonSet rollback is not directly supported in `kubectl` yet.
 You can rollback by updating DaemonSet template to match the previous version.
-* Once the template of a `RollingUpdate` DaemonSet is modified, a rolling update will be triggered.
-All existing DaemonSet pods will be killed, even when the pods are created from the same DaemonSet template.
-This causes restarts.
+* Every time you modify the `RollingUpdate` template for a DaemonSet, Kubernetes will trigger a rolling update for that DaemonSet.
+The rolling update will kill all existing DaemonSet pods and create new DaemonSet pods.
+Note that existing DaemonSet pods will be killed regardless of their pod spec, even when they are created from the same template as current DaemonSet template, e.g. when you quickly update a DaemonSet template and changed it back before the rollout is complete.

 ## Caveat: Updating DaemonSet created from Kubernetes version 1.5 or before